JSuder-xx/planning-day/README.md

 - Enumerate all Dev and QA team members.
 - Enter all story identifiers
-- Click **GenerateTypeScriptCode Code** which will generate TypeScript which defines the iteration.
+- Click **Generate Code** which will generate TypeScript which defines the iteration.

 ![Configuration](configuration.png)